qu1r0ra/lbyarch-mp2/README.md

 # lbyarch-mp2 <!-- omit from toc -->

-A C program that interfaces with x86 to convert a float-based representation of greyscale images into an integer-based representation.
+A C program that interfaces with x86 to convert a float-based representation of grayscale images into an integer-based representation.

 Created for LBYARCH (Introduction to Computer Organization and Architecture Laboratory).